bderieg/kinemetry_ETG_disks/README.md

 - objname
     - A string with the object name; used for file naming if 'save_loc' is set
 - linename
-    - A string with the transition name; used for file naming if 'save_loc' is set (e.g., 'CO21')
+    - A string with the transition name; supported are 'CO32', 'CO21', or 'CO10'
 - plotlimspa
     - A 2-element list (square brackets) with lower/upper y-limits for plotting the PA
 - plotlimsq